ASH Clinical Practice Guidelines on Diagnosis and Treatment of Amyloidosis

 Visual Summary

-Concise visual aid to support understanding of the recommendations and to aid in clinical decision-making:
+This concise visual aid is intended to support understanding of the recommendations and to aid in clinical decision-making:

 Pocket Guide

-Brief, evidence-based pocket guides to help physicians provide quality care to patients.
+This brief, evidence-based pocket guide is intended to help physicians provide quality care to patients.

 Audit Report

-A set of metrics to assess compliance with the ASH Clinical Practice Guidelines on Diagnosis of Light Chain Amyloidosis.
+This set of metrics is intended to assess compliance with the ASH Clinical Practice Guidelines on Diagnosis of Light Chain Amyloidosis.
 Use this audit report to identify quality gaps at your institution and improve care for patients with light chain amyloidosis.